velartrill/velartrill.github.io/orig/spirals/sparrowhawk/coalition.md

 "As you say."
 Wolf inclines his head.
 "It appears Mistress Starsoul loaned a startling sum of sovereigns to her Ceaseless Vigilance the Lady Voidblossom, to repair damage that would have ruined her family otherwise."

-"She was actually dumb enough to take a *loan* from the galaxy's most famous *loan shark?*" Nobles, I *swear.*
+"She was actually dumb enough to take a *loan* from the galaxy's most famous *loan shark?*" The Blood, I *swear.*

 "As I understand it, Raven forgave the loan after the suit fell through."

 "What?"
 I blurt, floored.
 "Fuck.
 Oh, fuck.
 Voidblossom is *owned* now."

 "It was always suspected that the two had some fashion of… mutually productive arrangement.
 This would seem to be the reason for the Justicariat's unannounced action.
-However, the apparent public confirmation of the Solarchess' involvement with Mistress Starsoul has injured her reputation grievously.
-This, and the trauma of the battle, led numerous chartered concerns to withdraw."
+However, the apparent public confirmation of the Lady Lunarch's involvement with Mistress Starsoul has injured her reputation grievously.
+This, and the trauma of the battle, led numerous Houses and chartered concerns to withdraw."

 "Fortunate for you."